Resources

 1.

-Prepare an outline on what a family is and discuss this with your merit badge counselor.
+Prepare an outline on what a family is and discuss this with your counselor.
 Tell why families are important to individuals and to society.
 Discuss how the actions of one member can affect other members.

 2.